-The partial credit guarantees facility builds on the IFC/GEF experience with setting up similar facilities in Central and Eastern Europe.
 In its Hungary Energy Efficiency Co-Financing Program (HEECP) and Commercializing Energy Efficiency Finance Program (CEEF) IFC has, with substantial GEF support, developed a model for engaging FIs with a package of TA and risk mitigation instruments in order to stimulate a self-sustaining EE financing market.
 IFC's diagnosis of the Russian market (see Annex 6 for a comparison of Russian and Hungarian market conditions for EE investment) is that, in Russia, the TA and risk instruments must be supplemented with a credit tool to achieve a similar transformational impact.
+Note: Further experience within IFC and other international sustainable energy finance programs has shown that risk sharing programs remain a potent tool to encourage FIs to enter new markets, however, in Russia the risk perception issue has been addressed most successfully through the technical assistance provided to partner banks and risk sharing has been withdrawn.

 In Russia, the market for energy efficiency investments is still in a nascent stage of development.
 A more extensive technical assistance package than has been used in other IFC/GEF energy efficiency initiatives is therefore required to make the investment facility successful.
 This is the focus of the GEF investment.
-Drawing on the TA support activities developed and piloted by IFC in Central Europe, the Program will build capacity in Russian financial institutions and transform their lending activities so that they: a) understand that energy efficiency projects are viable investments that improve the financial stability of their clients and reduce the banks' overall risk profile; b) examine standard industry- related loans and leases from an energy efficiency projects
+Drawing on the TA support activities developed and piloted by IFC in Central Europe, the Program will build capacity in Russian financial institutions and transform their lending activities so that they: a) understand that energy efficiency projects are viable investments that improve the financial stability of their clients and reduce the banks' overall risk profile; b) examine standard industry- related loans and leases from an energy efficiency perspective; c) actively build a portfolio of energy efficiency projects